Jordan to rejoin Surrey as Salt signs for Lancs

 "I now feel it's time for me to take on a new challenge."

-On returning to Surrey he said: "I am extremely pleased to be returning to the place where it all started for me at the age of 17.
+On returning to Surrey, where he will become T20 captain, he said: "I am extremely pleased to be returning to the place where it all started for me at the age of 17.
 I return having evolved not only as a cricketer but a person and I'm looking forward continuing that evolution."

 Meanwhile opening batter Salt said he would be leaving Hove with mixed emotions.